BettercareHealth/bettercare/mmh/mmh-6-resources.md

 For an adoption to take place, an adoption agency needs to:

-*	Conduct a screening/ home study to check if the adoptive family are fit and proper to adopt a child.
+*	Conduct a screening/home study to check if the adoptive family are fit and proper to adopt a child.
 *	If the agency is satisfied with the results, they will register the family on a Register of Adoptable Children and Adoptive Parents.
 *	The agency helps the family to search for a child who is available for adoption.
 *	If a child is available, the agency and family meet with the child to find out if this is a child they are interested in adopting.